mkrzyzyn-zz/SeleniumJava/README.md

 0. Load URL and check if  URL matches and login field is present.
 1. Provide credentials and log-in to portal.
 Check if guide appears.
 2. Check if buttons are visible and text matches on first screen.
-3. Go to second screen using  button ‘Next’.
+3. Go to second screen using  button â€˜Nextâ€™.
 4. Check text fields on second screen and go back using arrow.
 5. Re-enter second screen using arrow.
 Return.
-6. Locate and click  ‘Exit guide’.
+6. Locate and click  â€˜Exit guideâ€™.
 7. Close cookie popup.